Skip to main content

 How do we deal with the uncertainty?

-Some ideas that have helped others deal with uncertainty and fear and feel more hopeful are:
+Some ideas that have helped others deal with uncertainty and worry and feel more hopeful are:

-• Try to let go of your fears, but don’t deny them.
+• Recognize when you worry.
 It’s normal for these thoughts to enter your mind, but you don’t have to keep them there.
-Some people picture them floating away, or being vaporized.
+Some people picture them floating away.
 Others turn them over to a higher power to handle.

-• Express feelings of fear or uncertainty with a trusted friend or counselor.
+• Express feelings of worry or uncertainty with a friend or counselor you trust.
 Being open and dealing with emotions helps many people feel less worried.
 People have found that when they express strong feelings, like fear, they’re better able to let go of these feelings.

 • Use your energy to focus on wellness and what you can do now to stay as healthy as you can.
 Remember to take care of yourself, as well as the person with cancer.